- 1 RC Laser Specifications & Features

 - Australian Radio Yachting Association

-- Radio Control Sailing Facebook Page
+- Radio Control Sailing Australia Facebook Page

 Your Laser RC Sailboat Is Waiting

-Remote controlled sailing is much more than just a hobby – it’s a sport that a complete world of competition has been built around.
+Remote-controlled sailing is much more than just a hobby – it’s a sport that a complete world of competition has been built around.
 Included in that world is a lifestyle that brings families and friends together.

 It can be as casual or as competitive as you desire and what makes RC sailing with a Laser RC boat most interesting is that it is fun for everyone.

-So if you want to know more about RC Laser sailing, have a look at the links provided above, as well as drop down to your local club and have a look for yourself and chat to the locals.
+So if you want to know more about RC Laser sailing, have a look at the links provided above, as well as drop down to your local club and have a look for yourself and chat with the locals.